d8chang/maca-screener-dchang/README.md

 To keep up with interactions, approaches include sending out newsletters to customers on the latest features/product roadmap or having the customer success team build more personalized relationships with customers (especially those that the company has not had a recent interaction with) on a more consistent basis (less than 2 weeks).

 To encourage on time payments, an approach could be to first understand and survey customers on what's causing the delay and why they churned.
 Sending out surveys to customers for feedback would help paint a real picture of what they think of the product and customer service, and if that causes any delays.
-Then, on top of keep engaged with the customer, offer reminders with incentives to encourage timely payments.
+Then, on top of keeping engaged with the customer, offer reminders with incentives to encourage timely payments.

-To address spend, focus on the customers who have a spend of less than 400 (across the whole dataset - about 90%), and consider whether to increase spend for them so that they have more incentives or exclusive access to new updates/features.
-Establishing loyalty programs with offerings can help customers be more encouraged to continue with the company.
+To address spend, focus on the customers that spent less than 600 (makes up about 41% of customers and 57% of all churn in the training data), and consider whether to increase incentives or exclusive access to new updates/features.
+Establishing loyalty programs with offerings and having the customer success team offer upsells can help customers be more encouraged to continue with the company.

 In addition to the above approaches based on this data, having consistent qualitative feedback/context from customers would also be important in determining the strategies to reduce churn.